 Gordon Arbuckle was there at the beginning of the Patton Boggs law firm –widely known as the Nation’s premier advocacy practice and the pioneer of the concept that effective advocacy requires effective engagement in all of the areas where decisions are made—legislatures, the executive, administrative agencies and the courts and at all governmental levels.
-His practice, since 1967, has been predicated on this approach – dealing with the Congress, most of the Administrative agencies, the Executive and a number of the States.
+His practice, since 1967, has been predicated on this approach – dealing with Congress, most of the administrative agencies, the executive and a number of the states.
 The practice has focused most intensively on the conception, authorization, financing and development infrastructure projects.
 He is well known for his pioneering role in some of the United States’ more complex and historic energy projects, including the Trans-Alaska Pipeline, the LOOP offshore oil port, the first Alaska Natural Gas Pipeline project and the world’s first Deep Seabed Mining Project.
 He has represented Sovereigns and Sovereign-owned energy companies in their relations with the major international oil companies and other investors interested in participating in the development of state-owned energy resources.

-A number of these project have required Congressional authorization and/or oversight and he has participated actively in that process.
+A number of these projects have required Congressional authorization and/or oversight and he has participated actively in that process.
 He has also dealt with the Congress and cognizant agencies in the development and administration of laws affecting the projects he represents, including the laws which authorized the above-reference projects as well as NEPA, the Clean Air and Water Acts, AHERA, RCRA, CERCLA and the Oil Pollution Act of 1990.

-- Lead counsel in establishment of legal regimes for siting, licensing, construction and operation of some of the largest infrastructure projects in US history, including the Trans-Alaska Oil Pipeline System; the successful competing application for authorization to build and operate the Alaska Natural Gas Transportation System, the Nation’s only Deepwater Oil Port and its supporting infrastructure, including recent modifications to permit bi-directional operation
+- Lead counsel in establishment of legal regimes for siting, licensing, construction and operation of some of the largest infrastructure projects in US history, including the Trans-Alaska Oil Pipeline System; the successful competing application for authorization to build and operate the Alaska Natural Gas Transportation System, the Nation’s only Deepwater Oil Port and its supporting infrastructure, including recent modifications to permit bi-directional operation.

 - Counsel to National Public Utilities and Energy and Manufacturing companies on a broad range of issues including Operation of Coal Fired Power Plants, Nuclear Energy and Nuclear Waste Storage facilities, Mines, Smelters and Steel mills.

-- competing claims of U.S., French, German and Japanese consortia regarding rights to mine portions of the seabed in the Clarion-Clipperton Zone of the Pacific Ocean.
+- Competing claims of U.S., French, German and Japanese consortia regarding rights to mine portions of the seabed in the Clarion-Clipperton Zone of the Pacific Ocean.

-- numerous international projects, including an integrated steel mill in Korea, ports in Pakistan, shipbuilding in Japan and elsewhere, airlines, airports, ports, pipelines and oil and natural gas exploration and production.
+- Numerous international projects, including an integrated steel mill in Korea, ports in Pakistan, shipbuilding in Japan and elsewhere, airlines, airports, ports, pipelines and oil and natural gas exploration and production.

 - Counsel to gas and oil pipeline companies in the development and implementation of operations and integrity management plans and programs.
 Lead defense counsel in numerous cases involving regulatory responses to incidents involving accidents and pipeline failures.

-- Representation of a non- profit Institute and affiliated knowledge development companies to promote innovation and efficiency in maintenance, modernization and upgrading of cutting edge infrastructure systems for the U.S., U.S. States and Communities and Allies.
+- Representation of a non- profit Institute and affiliated knowledge development companies to promote innovation and efficiency in maintenance, modernization and upgrading of cutting-edge infrastructure systems for the U.S., U.S. States and Communities and Allies.

-- Representation before the Congress in connection with cutting edge infrastructure legislation such as the TAPS Act, the Deep Seabed Hard Mineral Resources Act, the Deepwater Port Act, OCSLA, SMCRA and others.
+- Representation before the Congress in connection with cutting-edge infrastructure legislation such as the TAPS Act, the Deep Seabed Hard Mineral Resources Act, the Deepwater Port Act, OCSLA, SMCRA and others.

 - Advice to Congressional committees and members, States, Communities and Companies regarding the impact of recent legislation and proposals such as the CARES Act, Rescue Act, the American Jobs Plan and the Innovation and Competition Act.